Our Review of ‘Paid Surveys and More’ Work-at-Home Opportunity

 Quick Summary of Paid Surveys and More

-Rating: 1 out of 5.
-This program isn't worth the money and it offers information that is readily available online.
+Rating: 1 This program isn't worth the money and it offers information that is readily available online.

 Are you up for making some extra money at home?
 You wouldn’t be reading this article if you weren’t.
 So, let’s get down to business and review the following work from home opportunity, which goes by the name of “Paid Surveys and More.”

 When you first view this site, you’re told that ‘big name companies’ are looking for you to fill out their surveys.
 Apparently, these companies used to rely on trade shows for customer feedback, but the advent of online surveys made such information gathering faster.